-Following the introduction of neighbourhood planning by Central Government, in the spring of 2013, the Woodham Walter Parish Council set up a Working Party to prepare a Village Design Statement document as part of the community led planning initiative.
+Following the introduction of neighbourhood planning by Central Government, in the spring of 2013, the Woodham Walter Parish Council set up a residents Working Party to prepare this Village Design Statement (VDS) as part of the community led planning initiative.
+The VDS is wholly informed by, and fully embodies, villagers' views gained from a comprehensive questionnaire circulated to every household in the Parish in May 2014.